jnozzi/cocoadev.com/SiteContent/General/SystemVersionDetectionProblems.markdown

 ----

 Thanks for the rash response.
 Continuing, I was using sample code to do this, I rewrote it completely from scratch and it worked.
-I am using the int values to correspond to the versions of [[MacOS]] X. Anyways I fixed it for all who are interested.
+I am using the int values to correspond to the versions of General/MacOS X. Anyways I fixed it for all who are interested.

-<code>enum {
+    enum {
 	kSystemVersionCheetah = 0x01000,
 	kSystemVersionPuma = 0x01010,
 	kSystemVersionJaguar = 0x01020,